6170-fa20/postgresql-sample-app/README.md

 Push app and changes to Heroku
 - run "heroku git:remote -a [my app name]" to create your heroku remote
-- push code to heroku with "git add .", "git commit -m '[commit message]'", "git push heroku master"
+- push code to heroku with "git add .", "git commit -m '[commit message]'", "git push heroku main" (main or master depending on your branch name)
 - you can test you app at your deployed link.

 Helpful links